alparn/agentxsuite/backend/A) Zero-Trust Execution Pipeline.md

     }

-Das erlaubt z.
-B.:
+This allows, for example:

-Agent darf nur pdf.read
+Agent may only use pdf.read

-Agent darf keine storage.write
+Agent may not use storage.write

-Agent darf nur resources unter projectX/**
+Agent may only access resources under projectX/**

-B) PolicyRule granularer
+B) More Granular PolicyRule

-Heute:
+Currently:

 action, target, effect

-Erweitert um:
+Extended with:

 limit_per_minute
 max_payload_size